 You want your smile to look natural, so don’t be afraid to practice in the mirror.
 However, keep in mind that a forced smile actually uses a different part of the brain and different muscles in your face.
 A natural smile will engage the muscles around the cheeks and eyes in addition to the mouth.

 So, instead of “trying” to smile, giggle or think of someone who makes you happy.
 If you’re working with a photographer, a skilled one will know how to bring a natural smile out of you.

 As a headshot photographer, one of my favorite ways to get natural smiles out of my clients is to just be silly and joke around with them.
 I might also ask her to show me how she would feel if she just made a million dollar sale, or were looking into the eyes of someone she loves.
 Often the best smiles come when you’re not thinking about smiling at all!

 #6: Know where you’ll be using your headshots

 Where the photo is going to live matters!
 Do you need a landscape image with lots of negative space so you can use it as your website or facebook banner?
 Do you need a close up shot to use as a profile photo on Instagram or Linkedin?

-It’s important to communicate this to your photographer so they will provide the appropriate crops for you.
-If you’re not entirely sure, then make sure you ask them for a variety in both landscape (horizontal) and portrait (vertical) directions.
+It’s important to communicate this to your photographer so they will provide the appropriate crops and image sizes for you.
+If you don’t know, then make sure you ask them for a variety in both landscape (horizontal) and portrait (vertical) directions.

 #7: Update your headshots often!